Hawker-Siddeley/British Aerospace 125 series

 HS125 Series 600A & 600B (BH125 Series 600A)

 You can best recognise the 600 Series by noticing the Viper engines, a longer dorsal fin (extending until the last cabin window) and six windows on each side.
-The distance between the last cabin window and the engine nacelle is larger than on the Dominie T1.
+The distance between the last cabin window and the engine nacelle is larger than on the Series 1 and Dominie T1.
 Furthermore, the fuselage behind the cockpit is somewhat more streamlined at the roof.
+It retains the six flat cockpit windows though.

 The Royal Air Force has operated this version as the HS125 CC2.